Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Pre-Symptomatic SMA

-At the time of an interim analysis, a total of 18 patients with pre-symptomatic SMA were enrolled in Study 3.
-The efficacy in pre-symptomatic SMA patients was evaluated in 7 patients who had been treated with EVRYSDI for at least 12 months: four patients had 2 copies of the SMN2 gene, 2 patients had 3 copies, and 1 patient had 4 or more copies.
-Of these 7 patients, the median age at first dose was 35 days (range: 16 to 40 days), 71% were female, 100% were Caucasian.
+The efficacy in pre-symptomatic SMA patients was evaluated at Month 12 in 26 patients treated with EVRYSDI in Study 3: 8 patients had 2 copies of the SMN2 gene, 13 patients had 3 copies, and 5 patients had 4 or more copies.
+The median age of these patients at first dose was 25 days (range: 16 to 41), 62% were female, and 85% were Caucasian.
+The primary efficacy population (N = 5) included patients with 2 SMN2 copies and a baseline CMAP amplitude ≥1.5 mV.

-The 6 patients with 2 or 3 copies of SMN2 achieved the following motor milestones as measured by the HINE-2 at Month 12: 6 (100%) patients achieved sitting (5 patients could pivot/rotate and 1 patient achieved stable sit); 4 (67%) patients could stand (3 patients could stand unaided and 1 patient could stand with support), and 3 (50%) patients could walk independently.
-All 6 patients were alive at 12 months without permanent ventilation.
+At Month 12, 80.8% (21/26) of patients in the full treated population achieved sitting without support for 30 seconds (BSID-III, Item 26).
+Of the 26 patients treated with EVRYSDI, 25 patients had motor milestones measured by the HINE-2 at Month 12.
+Of these, 24 (96%) achieved sitting (23 patients could pivot/rotate and 1 achieved stable sit); 21 (84%) could stand (13 patients could stand unaided and 8 could stand with support); and 12 (48%) could walk independently.
+Seven patients were not tested for walking at Month 12.
+All 26 patients were alive at 12 months without permanent ventilation.

 Patient Information for Evrysdi